Halloween Ends: Plot

-Corey returns to the sewers where he successfully fights Michael for his mask and embarks on a rampage, murdering the bullies after luring them to the salvage yard, one of whom accidentally kills Corey's stepfather.
-He goes on to kill his mother, a DJ at a local radio station who had taunted him earlier, and presumably the radio station's assistant.
-Eventually he is lured to the Strode house when Laurie fakes a suicide attempt to ambush him.
-When Corey arrives, Laurie shoots him down the stairs.
-Corey then stabs himself in the neck to frame Laurie for his death in front of the arriving Allyson, who leaves in distress.
-Moments later, Michael suddenly arrives and retrieves his mask before killing Corey by breaking his neck.
+On Halloween day, Corey, after sleeping in the spot where Jeremy died, finds himself confronted by Laurie, who offers help on the condition he ends things with Allyson, only for Corey to rebuke her and state that if he cannot have Allyson, no one will.
+Corey returns to the sewers where he overpowers Michael for his mask.
+Corey embarks on a rampage, murdering the bullies after luring them to the salvage yard, one of whom accidentally kills Corey's stepfather.
+Corey goes on to kill his mother, and a DJ at a local radio station who had taunted him earlier.

-Michael then searches for Laurie in her house and she ambushes him in her kitchen, leading to the two having a violent and brutal fight that concludes when Laurie manages to pin Michael to the kitchen table.
-Laurie then removes Michael's mask and bitterly recaps on her decade-long history of trauma while coldly dismissing Michael as not the boogeyman, but merely a man, before slitting his throat to finish him off.
-Suddenly Michael yanks his injured hand free and grabs Laurie by the throat before starting to choke her; Laurie implores Michael to kill her and he nearly succeeds in doing so until Allyson, having just learned the truth about Corey's actions and his death after receiving a call from Deputy Frank Hawkins himself, returns just in time to save Laurie by breaking Michael's arm; this act allows Laurie to slice Michael's wrist, finally killing him as he ultimately succumbs to his wounds and dies in front of her and Allyson.
+Eventually, Corey is lured to the Strode house when Laurie fakes a suicide attempt to ambush him.
+When Laurie shoots him down the stairs, Corey stabs himself in the neck to frame Laurie for his death in front of the arriving Allyson, who leaves in distress.
+Moments later, Michael arrives to retrieve his mask, killing Corey by breaking his neck.
+Michael then searches for Laurie in her house, and the two engage in a violent fight, ending with Laurie pinning Michael to the table.
+Laurie unmasks Michael, declaring he's not the boogeyman, but merely a man, before slitting his throat.
+Michael yanks his injured hand free and begins to choke Laurie.
+However, Allyson — having learned the truth about Corey's murders and death after receiving a call from Deputy Frank Hawkins — returns in time to break Michael's arm.
+After Laurie slices Michael's wrists, Michael bleeds out and finally dies.
+Laurie and Allyson take Michael's body to the salvage yard by police escort attracting the residents of Haddonfield, who follow them in a procession.
+They watch as Laurie disposes of Michael's body in an industrial shredder, signaling the end of Michael's reign of terror.

-Shortly after Michael's death, Laurie and Allyson take his body to the salvage yard by police escort; this attracts the residents of Haddonfield, who follow them in a procession, and they watch as Laurie disposes of Michael's body in an industrial shredder, thus signaling the end of his reign of terror at long last.
 In the aftermath, Allyson and Laurie reconcile from the ensuing days and Allyson eventually leaves Haddonfield while Laurie finishes her memoir and rediscovers her romance with Hawkins.
 The last shot of the film shows that Laurie kept Michael's mask.